ArJSarmiento/figured-challenge-main/README.md

 # Generate your local encryption key
 php artisan key:generate

-# Create a local database named `figured_challenge_main` before running the migration command.
+# Make sure the development server is on
+# Makes the database migrations
+# Choose `yes` when prompted to create database
+php artisan migrate

-# Also seeds the database with the supplied CSV file
+# Seeds the database with the supplied CSV file
-php artisan migrate:fresh --seed
+php artisan db:seed

 # Runs the backend
 php artisan serve